alexdevero/alex-devero-blog/__drafts__/draft--optional-chaining.md

 // TypeError: Cannot read property 'name' of null

+// Use the "?" operator:
-// Try to access "name" property on null value using "?" console.log(myObj?.['name'])
+// Try to access "name" property on null value console.log(myObj?.['name'])
 // Output:
 // undefined